mahdisharafi/mahdisharafi/README.md

 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/mahdisharafi?tab=repositories)
 - 💬 &nbsp; Ask me about anything tech related, I am happy to help (if you have questions with linux you can ask me🐧);
 - 📫 &nbsp; Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/mahdish8/)
-- 🎷 &nbsp; When I am free, I like to play the Sax
+- 🎷 &nbsp; When I am free, I like to play the game
 - 📝 &nbsp; Checkout my [Page](https://github.com/site/)

 <br><br><br>